bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 - The shop UI is created dynamically from fetched data
 - Floating text animations are positioned using `getBoundingClientRect()`
 - Settings are saved and restored using `localStorage`
+- UI state is kept in sync using updateShopButtons()

 ---